Youth Orchestra

 WHO

-Open to all Midlands musicians aged 13 (in Year 9) to 21, the CBSO Youth Orchestra gives its members an unmatched opportunity to play music in prestigious venues with top professional conductors and soloists.
+Open to all musician aged 13 – 26 who are undertaking formal education anywhere in the UK, the CBSO Youth Orchestra gives its members an unmatched opportunity to play music in prestigious venues with top professional conductors and soloists.
 Complementing the region’s existing youth and schools orchestras, the CBSO aims to have a youth orchestra that is dynamic, challenging and filled with dedicated young players who share the CBSO’s own passion for music.

 WHAT

-As part of the CBSO Youth Orchestra programme over the coming season, we are keen to explore our young musician’s creativity and expand their skills.
-Members will have the opportunity to take part in the courses listed below.
+As part of the CBSO Youth Orchestra programme over the coming season, we are keen to explore our young musicians' creativity and expand their skills.
+Members will have the opportunity to take part in our main course in October and workshops and small ensemble opportunities across the season, equipping them as musicians in the modern world.

 Autumn Course